sojungkim0917/cs50final/DESIGN.md

 `

-GitHub Project Link: https://github.com/sojungkim0917/cs50final Android Studio User guide was used to assist in navigationa nd creation of the app https://developer.android.com/studio/intro/index.html
+GitHub Project Link: https://github.com/sojungkim0917/cs50final Android Studio User guide was used to assist in navigationa and creation of the app https://developer.android.com/studio/intro/index.html

 ABCMain

     This is the main landing page when the app is opened to enter the app through the "Play" button.
+The layout for this page is defined by abc_main.xml in the /app/src/main/res/layout folder.

 BeginnerMath (SoJung)